Marseille

 In the 1990s, the Euroméditerranée project for economic development and urban renewal was launched.
-New infrastructure projects and renovations were carried out in the 2000s and 2010s: the tramway, the renovation of the Hôtel-Dieu into a luxury hotel, the expansion of the Velodrome Stadium, the CMA CGM Tower, as well as other quayside museums such as the Museum of Civilisations of Europe and the Mediterranean (MuCEM).
+New infrastructure projects and renovations were carried out in the 2000s and 2010s: the tramway, the renovation of the Hôtel-Dieu into a luxury hotel, the expansion of the Stade Vélodrome, the CMA CGM Tower, as well as other quayside museums such as the Museum of European and Mediterranean Civilisations (MuCEM).
 As a result, Marseille now has the most museums in France after Paris.
 The city was named European Capital of Culture in 2013 and European Capital of Sport in 2017.
-Home of the association football club Olympique de Marseille, one of the most successful and widely supported clubs in France, Marseille has also hosted matches at the 1998 World Cup and Euro 2016.
-It is also home to several higher education institutions in the region, including the University of Aix-Marseille.
+Home of Olympique de Marseille, one of the most successful and widely supported football clubs in France, Marseille has hosted matches at the 1998 FIFA World Cup and UEFA Euro 2016.
+It is home to several higher education institutions in the region, including the University of Aix-Marseille.
 A resident of Marseille is a Marseillais.